 During my working career, I studied art and wrote successful arts education residency grants.
 I credit lengthy private study with an extraordinary teacher with giving me a wonderful foundation in art.
 Workshops with nationally known artists such as Carolyn Anderson, Kevin MacPherson and William Herring followed, along with classes at art centers, museums and other venues.

 I began marketing art in 1995 in coffee houses, dinner theaters and at art fairs in the western United States.
-After moving to the St. Louis area, I subsequently participated in the St. Louis Fall Festival of Art, the Historic Shaw Art Fair, Mosaics Art Festival and Friends of the Library Holiday Art Show.
+After moving to the St. Louis area, I subsequently participated in the St. Louis Fall Festival of Art, the Historic Shaw Art Fair, Mosaics Art Festival and Windsor Friends Art Show.
 Galleries I have exhibited at include Foundry Art Centre, Clayton Fine Art Gallery, Old Orchard Gallery, MindScape Gallery and Jacoby Arts Center.
 I am an independent speaker and currently a member of Best of Missouri Hands, Heartland Art Club and a juried member of the Greater St. Louis Art Association.